Umlaut (linguistics)

+History

 The term umlaut was originally coined by Jacob Grimm in connection with the study of Germanic languages, as umlaut had occurred prominently in many of their linguistic histories (see Germanic umlaut).
 While the common English plural is umlauts, the German plural is Umlaute.

+Description

 Umlaut is a form of assimilation, the process of one speech sound becoming more similar to a nearby sound.
 Umlaut occurred in order to make words easier to pronounce.
 If a word has two vowels, one back in the mouth and the other forward, it takes more effort to pronounce than if those vowels were closer together.
 Thus, one way languages may change is that these two vowels get drawn closer together.
 The phenomenon is also known as vowel harmony, the complete or partial identity of vowels within a domain, typically a word.

 For example, in Old High German, the word gast 'guest' had the plural form gesti 'guests': the plural ending -i caused the vowel in the stem to be a front vowel e.
 This vowel alternation remained in the language, so that present-day Standard German displays the forms Gast [gast] – Gäste [gɛstə], although the final front vowel has been reduced to the central schwa vowel.

+Types of umlaut

 The most commonly seen types of umlaut are the following: